Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Chicken curry is a dish that transcends borders; it is widely celebrated for its intense flavours.
-This dish originated from South Asia, and over time, it evolved into many different variations.
-And, the Northern Indian versions often use ghee along with subtle spices.
-In contrast, South Indian chicken curries have bold, spicy flavours which sometimes feature the use of tamarind and coconut milk.
+Chicken curry is a dish that transcends borders and is widely celebrated for its intense flavors.
+It originated in South Asia and has evolved into many different variations over time.
+In Northern India, it is common to use ghee with subtle spices, whilst South Indian curries are often developed along the coastal regions.

 Garnish with chopped parsley and serve on rice or naan.
 That’s it, the chicken curry is ready to enjoy with your family.